jspaaks/multivariate-linear-regression/README.dev.md

    - assert spelling and length of shortname
    - assert spelling and length of longname
    - finish man pages
+1. turn runann into readidx, remove its libmatrix dependency

 ## Notes